Yuki23329626/lamp-docker-0/README.md

     networks:
       - wampnet
 ```
+If it doesn't work, you should check your firewall setting in you physical environment.

-You can change your setting in the docker-compose.yml
+You can change your setting in the ./docker-compose.yml

 ## ssl
 It is default using the https protocol